-(a) Protocol between Lincolnshire Health and Wellbeing Board and Lincolnshire Safeguarding Adults Board
+(a) Protocol between Lincolnshire Health and Wellbeing Board and Lincolnshire Safeguarding Adults Board was an expectation that the Boards would work together to ensure effective adult safeguarding arrangements were in place.

 Pursuant to Minute number 19(d) from the meeting held on 30 September 2014, consideration was given to a report from the Health and Wellbeing Board Business Manager, which asked the Board to approve the draft Protocol between the Lincolnshire Health and Wellbeing Board and Lincolnshire Safeguard Adults Board which was appended as Appendix A to the report presented.